 - Destinations: Cook Street Village and North Park Village

 - Connections: Connects the communities of North Park, Harris Green, Fernwood and Fairfield

 City staff are notifying stakeholders along the corridor to ensure they are aware of the upcoming project and the upcoming opportunities to provide input at different stages of the design process.
-Join us at future consultation events this spring to let us know what is important to you when it comes to transportation decisions.
+Join us at future consultation events to let us know what is important to you when it comes to transportation decisions.

-SPRING 2017 – Consultation on the design concept
+Fall 2017 - Consultation on the design

-FALL 2017 – Council consider final design
+Winter 2017 – Council consider approval of preferred design concept

 The Recommended Network - Biketoria Interim Report provides additional information about the Cook Street corridor, as well as rational behind choosing Cook Street.